nickhould/backbone-tutorial/README.md

+= User manager: A backbone.js tutorial =

-Simple app to communicate with an external server with Backbone.js.
+User manager is a simple app that communicate with an external API.